 PERRY, Thomas Erskine.
 Wimbledon 20.7.1806 — London 22.4.1882.
 Sir British Judge in India.
-Son of James P., a journalist, and Anne Hull. educated at Charterhouse School and Trinity College, Cambridge (B.A.
+Son of James P., a journalist, and Anne Hull, educated at Charterhouse School.
+Studies at Trinity College, Cambridge (B.A.
 1828).
 Began career as lawyer, but soon left and studied two years at Munich.
-Back in England 1831 he became active in politics and in 1835 called to the bar.
+Back in England 1831 he became active in politics and in 1835 called to the bar by Inner Temple.
 Worked as law reporter, but lost his fortune in a bank failure and accepted the position of a Judge of Supreme Court of Bombay in 1841 (now knighted).
 Later (1847) Chief Justice.
 Returned to England in 1852.
 In 1854-59 M.P. for Devonport (Liberal), then member of Council of India (1859-82).
+Privy Councillor 1882.
 Married 1834 Louisa McElkiney (d.
-1841), and 1852 Elizabeth Margaret Van den Bempde-Johnstone.
-His sister was married with —> John Crawfurd, at least one daughter.
+1841), and 1852 Elizabeth Margaret Van den Bempde-Johnstone, at least one daughter.
+His sister was married with —> John Crawfurd.

 Publications: On Aśoka (from Lassen), JBRAS 3:3, 1851, 150-178.

 – Cases illustrative of oriental life and the application of English law to India, decided in H. M. Supreme Court at Bombay.
 15+602 p.
 L. 1853; other writings on law.